-1 Effective from the first quarter of 2019, UBS refined the presentation of dividend income and expense.
+1 Effective from the first quarter of 2019, UBS AG refined the presentation of dividend income and expense.
 This resulted in a reclassification of dividends from Interest income (expense) from financial instruments measured at fair value through profit or loss into Other net income from financial instruments measured at fair value through profit or loss (prior to 1 January 2019: Other net income from fair value changes on financial instruments).
-Net Interest Income and Other net income from financial instruments measured at fair value through profit or loss for the periods ending 30.06.2019 and 30.06.2018 have been restated.
+Net Interest Income and Other net income from financial instruments measured at fair value through profit or loss for the period ending 30.09.2018 have been restated.

 2 As reflected in the Annual Report 2018, the balance sheet figures under the column 31.12.2016 are as of 1.1.2017 for comparison purposes due to the adoption of IFRS 9, which was effective 1.1.2018.
+3 This amount has been translated from the audited financials of the Annual Report 2017, which was reported in Swiss francs, into US

-3 This amount has been translated from audited financials of the Annual Report 2017, which was reported in Swiss francs, into US dollars at closing exchange rates prevailing on the balance sheet date.
+3 This amount has been translated from the audited financials of the Annual Report 2017, which was reported in Swiss francs, into US dollars at closing exchange rates prevailing on the balance sheet date.

-4 Calculated as net profit attributable to shareholders (annualized as applicable) / average equity attributable to shareholders.
-This measure provides information on the profitability of the business in relation to equity.
+4 Calculated as net profit attributable to shareholders (annualized as applicable) divided by average equity attributable to shareholders.
+This measure provides information about the profitability of the business in relation to equity.

-5 Calculated as net profit attributable to shareholders (annualized as applicable) / average equity attributable to shareholders less average goodwill and intangible assets.
-The definition of the numerator for return on tangible equity has been revised to align with numerators for return on equity and return on CET1 capital; i.e., it is no longer adjusted for amortization and impairment of goodwill and intangible assets.
+5 Calculated as net profit attributable to shareholders (annualized as applicable) divided by average equity attributable to shareholders less average goodwill and intangible assets.
+Effective 1 January 2019, the definition of the numerator for return on tangible equity has been revised to align with numerators for return on equity and return on CET1 capital; i.e., it is no longer adjusted for amortization and impairment of goodwill and intangible assets.
 Prior periods have been restated.
-This measure provides information on the profitability of the business in relation to tangible equity.
+This measure provides information about the profitability of the business in relation to tangible equity.

-6 Calculated as net profit attributable to shareholders (annualized as applicable) / average common equity tier 1 capital.
-This measure provides information on the profitability of the business in relation to common equity tier 1 capital.
+6 Calculated as net profit attributable to shareholders (annualized as applicable) divided by average common equity tier 1 capital.
+This measure provides information about the profitability of the business in relation to common equity tier 1 capital.

-7 Calculated as operating income before credit loss expense or recovery (annualized as applicable) / average risk-weighted assets.
-This measure provides information on the revenues of the business in relation to risk-weighted assets.
+7 Calculated as operating income before credit loss expense or recovery (annualized as applicable) divided by average risk-weighted assets.
+This measure provides information about the revenues of the business in relation to risk-weighted assets.

-8 Calculated as operating income before credit loss expense or recovery (annualized as applicable) / average leverage ratio denominator.
-This measure provides information on the revenues of the business in relation to leverage ratio denominator.
+8 Calculated as operating income before credit loss expense or recovery (annualized as applicable) divided by average leverage ratio denominator.
+This measure provides information about the revenues of the business in relation to leverage ratio denominator.

-9 Calculated as operating expenses / operating income before credit loss expense or recovery.
-This measure provides information on the efficiency of the business by comparing operating expenses with gross income.
+9 Calculated as operating expenses divided by operating income before credit loss expense or recovery.
+This measure provides information about the efficiency of the business by comparing operating expenses with gross income.

-10 Calculated as change in net profit attributable to shareholders from continuing operations between current and comparison periods / net profit attributable to shareholders from continuing operations of comparison period.
-This measure provides information on profit growth in comparison with the prior-year period.
+10 Calculated as change in net profit attributable to shareholders from continuing operations between current and comparison periods divided by net profit attributable to shareholders from continuing operations of comparison period.
+This measure provides information about profit growth in comparison with the prior-year period.